Public engagement training

 VoYS Standing up for Science media workshop

 A free workshop that combines discussion about science-related controversies in media reporting with practical guidance and tips on how to deal with the media.
-University of Edinburgh, Friday 22 September 2017.
+23 February 2018, The Black Box, Belfast.
 Find out more

-Free half day sessions that offer a beginner’s guide to the media, giving an insight into the way the news media works.
-University of Leeds, Wednesday 25 October 2017.
+A free, half day session for fertility and reproductive health experts, that offers a beginner’s guide to the media, giving an insight into the way the news media works.
+7 March 2018, Royal College of Obstetricians and Gynaecologists, London.
 Find out more

 Media Fellowship programme